dwinston/mongo-novice-materials/07-update.md

             yield "-".join(sorted([doc["Symbol"], halogen]))
 ~~~

-TO demonstrate use of the generator let's see which systems contain copper:
+To demonstrate use of the generator let's see which systems contain copper:

 ~~~ {.python}
 [s for s in list(halide_systems()) if 'Cu' in s]